Facioscapulohumeral muscular dystrophy: Reconstructive surgery

 Scapular winging is amenable to surgical correction, namely operative scapular fixation.
-Scapular fixation is restriction and stabilization of the position of the scapula, putting it in closer apposition to the rib cage and reducing winging.
+Scapular fixation is the restriction and stabilization of the position of the scapula, putting it in closer apposition to the rib cage and reducing winging.
 Absolute restriction of scapular motion by fixation of the scapula to the ribs is most commonly reported.
 This procedure often involves inducing bony fusion, called arthrodesis, between the scapula and ribs.
 Names for this include scapulothoracic fusion, scapular fusion, and scapulodesis.
 This procedure increases arm active range of motion, improves arm function, decreases pain, and improves cosmetic appearance.
 Active range of motion of the arm increases most in the setting of severe scapular winging with an unaffected deltoid muscle; however, passive range of motion decreases.
 In other words, the patient gains the ability to slowly raise their arms to 90+ degrees, but they lose the ability to "throw" their arm up to a full 180 degrees.
 The AAN states that scapular fixation can be offered cautiously to select patients after balancing these benefits against the adverse consequences of surgery and prolonged immobilization.

 Another form of operative scapular fixation is scapulopexy.
 "Scapulo-" refers to the scapula bone, and "-pexy" is derived from the Greek root "to bind."
 Some versions of scapulopexy accomplish essentially the same result as scapulothoracic fusion, but instead of inducing bony fusion, the scapula is secured to the ribs with only wire, tendon grafts, or other material.
 Some versions of scapulopexy do not completely restrict scapular motion, examples including tethering the scapula to the ribs, vertebrae, or other scapula.
 Scapulopexy is considered to be more conservative than scapulothoracic fusion, with reduced recovery time and less effect on breathing.
 However, they also seem more susceptible to long-term failure.
 Another form of scapular fixation, although not commonly done in FSHD, is tendon transfer, which involves surgically rearranging the attachments of muscles to bone.
-Examples include pectoralis major transfer and the Eden-Lange procedure.
+Examples include pectoralis major transfer and the Eden–Lange procedure.

 Various other surgical reconstructions have been described.
 Upper eyelid gold implants have been used for those unable to close their eyes.
 Drooping lower lip has been addressed with plastic surgery.
+Ability to smile can theoretically be restored with a tendon transfer, with donors such as a portion of the temporalis muscle, although evidence is lacking in FSHD.
 Select cases of foot drop can be surgically corrected with tendon transfer, in which the tibialis posterior muscle is repurposed as a tibialis anterior muscle, a version of this being called the Bridle procedure.
-Severe scoliosis caused by FSHD can be corrected with spinal fusion; however, since scoliosis is a compensatory change in response to muscle weakness, correction of spinal alignment can result in further impaired muscle function.
+Severe scoliosis caused by FSHD can be corrected with spinal fusion; however, since scoliosis might be a compensatory change in response to muscle weakness, correction of spinal alignment can result in further impaired muscle function.